Alex Bregman Player Props: Astros vs. Rays

 Alex Bregman At The Plate

-- Bregman has three doubles, two home runs and 17 walks while batting .235.
+- Bregman is hitting .247 with four doubles, three home runs and 17 walks.

-- Bregman is batting .368 during his last games and is riding a six-game hitting streak.
+- Among the qualified hitters, he ranks 100th in batting average, while his on-base percentage ranks 48th and he is 104th in slugging.

+- Bregman enters this game on a seven-game hitting streak.
+In his last games, he's hitting .368 with one homer.

-- He has gone deep in two of 22 games played this year, and in 1.9% of his plate appearances.
+- In 13.0% of his games this year, he has hit a long ball, and 2.8% of his trips to the plate.

-- In seven games this year (31.8%), Bregman has picked up an RBI, including two games with multiple runs batted in.
+- Bregman has driven in a run in eight games this season (34.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.